 We occupy the entire building with lots of different types of spaces:

-Welcome area: You enter the building via this huge, OpenClassrooms-branded space.
+Welcome area: You enter the building via our huge, OpenClassrooms-branded space.

 Ground floor: You’ll find lots of meeting rooms on this floor, as well as a huge cafeteria where you can eat and work, alone or with others.
-It can also be converted into an all hands/conference room.
+It can also convert into an all-hands/conference room.